PoliMI-HPC-E-notes-projects-AndreVale69/NM4PDE-labs/README.md

 The `run.sh` script will:
 - Check/install local packages (via `requirements.sh`)
 - Configure the project using the `nm4pde-lab` preset from `CMakePresets.json`
-- Ask which example to build and run (select `lab-1` or `lab-2`)
+- Ask which example to build and run (select `lab-1` or `lab-2` for now)
-- Build the selected example and run the produced executable with the appropriate LD_LIBRARY_PATH values from the preset environment.
+- Build the selected example and run the produced executable with the appropriate `LD_LIBRARY_PATH` values from the preset environment.

 Manual build (if not using `run.sh` or you need to adapt to a local machine)
 - Using the preset (if your environment matches the preset paths):